DentalNPI

 Frequently asked

-Dental Public Healths in Nevada: questions
+Dental Public Health Dentists in Nevada: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 5 listed, 1 is Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.